isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/English Language & Literature.md

 <img src="/images/ra1.jpg" style="width:65%">

 #### **Communication Skills**
-*   Communication skill is the a much sought-after skill by employers in the 21st Century and at Woodlands Ring Secondary, we ensure that our students get sufficient exposure to this skill in an authentic setting.
+*   Communication skill is a much sought-after skill by employers in the 21st Century and at Woodlands Ring Secondary, we ensure that our students get sufficient exposure to this skill in an authentic setting.
 Among these platforms are :
     *   Public Speaking Workshop at Secondary 1
     *   Poetry Slam through Literature at Secondary 2
     *   Debates at Secondary 3